matte00ah/Violent-object-and-action-recognition-using-YOLO-and-Hyperformer/README.md

 The core of the work involves building a custom dataset, preprocessing it through this multi-stage AI pipeline, and evaluating the effect of integrating visual context (e.g., weapons, spatial clustering) on the model’s performance in classifying violent actions.

+### The project report is available as a PDF file in the repository.

 # Hyperfomer Evaluation with YOLO-Weapon Integration
 ## 📁 Dataset Preparation